geotools/geotools/docs/user/welcome/faq.rst

 Technically, you have to provide everyone who receives a copy of GeoTools from you with some way to get the source code to the library.
-In practice, pointing those users to the Geotools project itself is considered an adequate solution.
+In practice, pointing those users to the GeoTools project itself is considered an adequate solution.

 However, if you are re-distributing a modified version of GeoTools then you need to provide users with access to the modified code.
 This means that you